tihonav/cad-to-geant4-converter/README.md

 Finally you should be able to see your model as in the figure below:
 ![alt text](https://github.com/tihonav/cad-to-geant4-converter/blob/master/Data/VisualizationExample.png "Logo Title Text 1")

-#### Installing Gean4 with visualization functionality on local computer
+#### Installing Gean4 with visualization functionality on a local computer
   - download ```geant4.10.X.tar``` from ```http://geant4.web.cern.ch/geant4/support/download.shtml```
   - unpack ```geant4.10.X.tar``` in directory ```<myG4Path>```.
   - ```cd <myG4Path>```